damonrussmorey/CS300-Group3-F18/README.txt

 ***from directory 'test'***
 make
 ./executeTests
-make clean     //Cleaning can be a good habit
+make clean     //Cleaning can be a good habit :)

+DONE

 ======= Extra On Making and Setting up Google Test ======= To actually start makeing and running tests, create the following files in